burdzwastaken/osquery-s3-config/README.md

 # osquery-s3-config

-An [osquery](https://osquery.io) config plugin to read from a configuration file stored in an [AWS s3](https://aws.amazon.com/s3/) bucket.
+A [osquery](https://osquery.io) config plugin to read from a configuration file stored in an [AWS s3](https://aws.amazon.com/s3/) bucket.

 ## Building